robert/robert.github.com/_posts/2014-07-22-is-ruby-pass-by-reference-or-pass-by-value.md

 * Pass-value-by-value
 * Pass-reference-by-value

-Stop your crying and take your head out of the oven, everything's going to be OK.
-Even after adding pass-by-reference into the equation, it turns out that all 3 paradigms can be simply and intuitively understood by how they cause the following 2 functions to behave:
+Stop crying, everything's going to be OK.
+It turns out that all of the paradigms can be simply and intuitively understood by how they cause the following 2 functions to behave:

 {% highlight ruby %}
     def reassign(list)